ANZAzureDevs/New-Breakpoint/series-01.md

 ## 2021-02-25 - Episode 3: Community discussion - how has the last year affected communities?

-If you missed the livestream you can catch the episode [on YouTube](https://youtu.be/TVjeIg9yn7Q).
+If you missed the live show you can catch the episode [on YouTube](https://youtu.be/TVjeIg9yn7Q).

 Without a doubt the last year has been one like none of us has experienced before!
 In this show we meet with five Australian community members and leaders to find out what it has meant for them and their communities.